methompson/K-CMS/readme.md

 // Get the Express app object created by the CMS object. const app = cms.app;

-// Create a serve and start listening on port 3000 const server = http.createServer(app);
+// Create a server and start listening on port 3000 const server = http.createServer(app);
 server.listen(3000);
 ```